 All told, I thought that this was a great debut!
 It’s not perfect, but books rarely are, in my experience.
 This one has some great ideas that were presented in a way that was quite entertaining.
 All is not what it seemed at first!

-This one gets a pretty solid 4 stars out of 5 from me.
+This one gets a pretty solid 4/5 stars from me.
 I’m excited to find out where the story goes next!